Skip to content

 • Visa

-Cuttlebone Eco-Grade – natural & resource-saving – a natural calcium source for invertebrates such as isopods , millipedes & co. for the terrarium.
+Sepia Cuttlebone Eco-Grade – natural & resource-saving – a natural calcium source for invertebrates like isopods, millipedes & co. for the terrarium.

 What is sepia?

-Cuttlebone is the inner calcareous shell of the cuttlefish.
-In terrariums, it is used as a natural mineral source – primarily because of its high calcium content.
+Sepia (cuttlebone) is the inner calcareous shell of the cuttlefish.
+In terraristics, it is used as a natural mineral source – primarily due to its high calcium content.

-Many invertebrates use minerals like calcium as building blocks – for example, for their shells/exoskeletons and growth.
-Cuttlebone is provided in the terrarium as a "self-service" mineral source, allowing the animals to access it as needed.
+Many invertebrates use minerals like calcium as a building block – e.g., for carapaces/exoskeletons and growth.
+Sepia is available in the terrarium as a "self-service" mineral source, allowing animals to help themselves as needed.

 Why Eco-Grade makes sense: